TOLOSAT/flight-software/README.md

 TAPAS is based on FreeRTOS software which is an open-source real-time OS (RTOS) .
 It provides task management and time scheduling for low-power embedded applications.
 Moreover, TAPAS is designed to run on an ARM-M processor which is the architecture chosen for the on-board computer.

-If you want to know more about the inner workings of TAPAS, you can read the [user manual](doc/user-manual/UserManual.md).
+If you want to know more about the inner workings of TAPAS, you can read the [technical specifications](doc/technical-specifications/Technical_Specifications.md).

 ## Description